 After Brexit, Scotland began to ask itself various questions regarding its relations with the European Union.
 Scotland was one of the regions that had a large percentage of people who wanted to continue belonging to the European Union, since the benefits range from free transit to the free distribution of goods and services.

 Now, the chances of Scotland becoming independent are too limited.
-First, Scotland contributes a large percentage of GDP with its oil reserves in the North Sea, reserves that can last more than 50 years and translate into millions of pounds sterling.
+First, Scotland contributes a large percentage of GDP with its oil reserves in the North Sea, reserves that can last more than 50 years and translate IGNORE INTO millions of pounds sterling.

 Secondly, if Scotland achieved its independence it would open the door for Wales and Ireland to ask for their own independence, which would mean the end of the United Kingdom.